gcpantazis/nextjs-playground/README.md

 3. Navigate to `localhost:3000/b`
 4. Click link to client-side navigate to `/`.
 5. Hit browser back.

+Before Fix:

-6. You're now on `/b`, which shouldn't be allowed to render.
+* You're now on `/b`, which shouldn't be allowed to render.
-7. You can refresh to get back to the SSR 404.
+* You can refresh to get back to the SSR 404.

+After proposed solution:

+* Browser redirects to the bad destination (/b), which engages SSR and correctly shows a 404.